JuliaLang/julia/doc/src/manual/code-loading.md

 Julia uses the first of these that exists to load the public `Priv` package.

-Here is a materialized `paths` map for the `App` project environment:
+Here is a representation of the `paths` map for the `App` project environment:

 ```julia
 paths = Dict{Tuple{UUID,Symbol},String}(